| | | | |

 While some of the most beautiful landscapes in Europe, all these landscapes, each with its own character and story, are just the beginning of what the continent has to offer.
 If you want to learn more about it and plan a trip, check out my blog and my articles on Nazaré, the world’s surfing capital, or Amboise, the heart of the Loire Valley.

 So, plan your trip, pack your bags and set your sights on Europe’s horizons.
-Remember, if you need a hand to plan your European trip, you can book a call with me and I’ll help you.
+As a reminder, if you need a hand to plan your European trip, you can book a call with me and I’ll help you.
 It includes a full itinerary with unique destinations, and help booking your transportation, accommodation and activities.

 Happy travels!